Mahesa-Git/ProgrammingTestExpleoMattiasApp/README.md

 - Use the command: dotnet run

 *Run tests built using MSTest:
+- The tests are developed to test the Anagram-method (Problem 1)
 - Navigate to directory that ends with \ProgrammingTestExpleoMattias.UnitTests
 - Use the command: dotnet test --logger "console;verbosity=detailed"